paholg/envswitch/README.md

 ## Configuration

-It is strongly recommended that you run `envswitch` through a shell alias, as otherwise it just outputs shell commands that need to be sourced.
+It is strongly recommended that you run `envswitch` through a shell function, as otherwise it just outputs shell commands that need to be sourced.

-The following aliases will look for the file `envswitch.toml` in the directory that you call them from.
+The following functions will look for the file `envswitch.toml` in the directory that you call them from.
 If you'd prefer alterntive behavior, such as a set location, pass in the `--file` flag.

+Please place the appropriate line in your shell config:

 ### Bash and Zsh
 ```bash